Ministerial Interests (Emergency Powers) Bill

 Government Spending

 The bill is not expected to have a significant direct impact on government spending.
-The costs would likely be administrative, relating to the time spent preparing and delivering statements to Parliament.
+The main cost will likely relate to the administrative burden on Ministers and their departments in terms of time spent preparing and delivering statements to Parliament.

 Groups Affected